renaudwangler/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 1. In the **Authoring** section, click **Assignments**.

-1. In the list of assignments, right click the ellipsis icon in the row representing the **Require Role tag with Infra value** policy assignment and use the **Delete assignment** menu item to delete the assignment.
+1. In the list of assignments, right click the ellipsis icon in the row representing the **Require Role tag with Infra value** (refresh may be needed) policy assignment and use the **Delete assignment** menu item to delete the assignment (please, do not delete any other policy in the lab environment).

 1. Click **Assign policy** and specify the **Scope** by clicking the ellipsis button and selecting the following values: